 Knowledge: Solid understanding of electrical and analog/digital electronic concepts for maintenance, troubleshooting and repair.
 Understanding of existing circuit designs and rapidly acquire understanding of JCMT systems.
 Working knowledge of electronic test equipment.

 Abilities/Skills: Able to solder, wire cable connectors, fabricate electronics boards and assemblies, and read electronics schematics.
 Able to test, troubleshoot, and repair a wide range of electronic circuits to component level.
 Mechanical aptitude for work with electro-mechanical, cryogenic, and vacuum systems.
 Good communicator with problem solving skills appropriate to the job.
 Good Personal Computer (PC) computing skills.
 Able to work as part of a team.

 Must possess a valid driver’s license and maintain throughout the duration of employment.
 Must be able to drive a 4-wheel drive vehicle with manual transmission (or be able to drive these vehicles following appropriate training).
 If personal vehicle will be used for business purpose: Must possess proof of personal vehicle insurance and maintain throughout the duration of employment.
 Must also provide the EAO Human Resources Department with driver’s license information and keep current throughout the duration of employment.
 Failure to meet this requirement or falsification of documents may result in disciplinary action including and up to termination of employment.

-Post Offer Employment Conditions: Must possess the American Red Cross Certification in First Aid/CPR/AED (or be able to obtain and maintain the certificate following the training provided within three (3) months from date of hire and maintain throughout duration of employment).
+Post Offer/Employment Condition: Must possess the American Red Cross Certification in First Aid/CPR/AED (or be able to obtain and maintain the certificate following the training provided within three (3) months from date of hire and maintain throughout duration of employment).

 Posted: EAO Employment Page